Skip to Main Content

 St. Timothy’s, Signal Mountain, TN

-Visit the St. Timothy’s Website
+Visit St. Timothy’s Website

-Limited Public Access during church hours, Indoors
+Limited Public Access, Indoors (Narthex)

 St. Mary’s – The Ayres Center for Spiritual Development, Sewanee, TN